MicrosoftDocs/azure-docs/articles/data-lake-analytics/data-lake-analytics-u-sql-programmability-guide.md

 As we mentioned earlier, you fill in the custom code for the script (for example, Script.usql) into its code-behind file (for example, Script.usql.cs).

 ![Code-behind example](./media/data-lake-analytics-u-sql-programmability-guide/code-behind-example.jpg)
-**Figure 1**: Code-behind example in ADL Tools in VS. (Click the image to enlarge it.
+**Figure 1**: Code-behind example in ADL Tools in Visual Studio.
+(Click the image to enlarge it.
 Sample code is available [here](https://github.com/Azure/usql/tree/master/Examples/TweetAnalysis).)
 <br />

 The advantage of code-behind is that the tooling takes care of the following steps for you when you submit your script:

 1. It builds the assembly for the code-behind file.

-1. It adds a prologue to the script that uses the [CREATE ASSEMBLY](https://msdn.microsoft.com/library/azure/mt763293.aspx) statement to register the assembly file, and also uses [REFERENCE ASSEMBLY]  (https://msdn.microsoft.com/library/azure/mt763294.aspx) to load the assembly into the script’s context.
+2. It adds a prologue to the script that uses the [CREATE ASSEMBLY](https://msdn.microsoft.com/library/azure/mt763293.aspx) statement to register the assembly file.
+It also uses [REFERENCE ASSEMBLY]  (https://msdn.microsoft.com/library/azure/mt763294.aspx) to load the assembly into the script’s context.

-1. It adds an epilogue to the script that uses [DROP ASSEMBLY](https://msdn.microsoft.com/library/azure/mt763295.aspx) to remove the temporarily registered assembly again.
+3. It adds an epilogue to the script that uses [DROP ASSEMBLY](https://msdn.microsoft.com/library/azure/mt763295.aspx) to remove the temporarily registered assembly again.

 You can see the generated prologue and epilogue when you open the script: